Saturday, February 18, 2023

 Today's muscular hero is an adventurer in a castle tower of considerable rooms and bizarre monsters.
 Our objective is to collect five crystals scattered throughout the castle in order to escape and regain the Wings Of Flight.
 During the journey, there are obstacles, trinkets to collect and locked doors granting access to mysteriously hidden places.

 Any platformer demands effortless, instinctive controls that are responsive and precise.
 Deluxe Nostram nails this especially as the jump mechanic was improved for the latest release so our warrior is very agile.
 However, numerous screens are void of monsters or dangerous obstacles which means little reason to exercise these controls.
-Which is very odd!

 So that makes this a rather strange game as I expected content similar to any generic platformer.
-Nope, Deluxe Nostram presents more of an exploration adventure with a few basic puzzles along the way.
+Nope, Deluxe Nostram presents more of an exploration adventure with a few puzzles along the way.
 But it's mostly just us wandering about looking for keys and crystals if I'm brutally honest.
 Weird right?
 Are you still interested?

 Nevertheless, it's this explorational element that appeals to me as it's possible to visit most of the screens without resorting to a cheat - because there's little to endanger you.
 It's silly, but I admit to enjoying going through the entire game rather than worrying about defeating impossibly tough screens.
 Although, I doubt many reading this will feel the same way?